firemodels/bot/Bundlebot/README.md

 The directory `bot/Bundlebot/build` contains scripts for building FDS/Smokeview bundles on Windows, Linux and OSX computers.
 Building a bundle consists of several steps:

-  1. Define fds and smv revisions and tags you want to use for making the bundles (modify `BUNDLE_config.sh` and `BUNDLE_config.bat`)
+  1. Define fds and smv revisions and tags you want to use for making the bundles.
+Modify `BUNDLE_config.sh` and `BUNDLE_config.bat`.
   2. Build FDS manuals.
-Run the  script `BUILD_fds_manuals.sh option` where option can be test or release, test is the default.
+Run the  script `BUILD_fds_manuals.sh option` where option can be test or release.
+If option is missing, test is the default.
   3. Build Smokeview manuals.
 Run the script `BUILD_smv_manuals.sh option` where option is defined as before.
-  4. Assemble applications, example files and manuals to generate bundles.
+  4. Assemble applications, example files and manuals to generate a bundle.
 On a Linux or OSX computer run the script `BUILD_bundle.sh option` where option is defined as before.
 Similarly on a Windows PC run the script `BUILD_bundle.bat option`.
 In release mode, a bundle is uploaded to  https://github.com/firemodels/fds/releases.
 In test mode, the bundle is uploaded to https://github.com/firemodels/test_bundles/releases/ .

 These steps are described in more detail below.